wallarm/product-documentation/docs/latest/admin-en/configure-statistics-service.md

 * `split.clients`: main statistics on each [tenant](../installation/multi-tenant/overview.md).
 If the multitenancy feature is not activated, the statistics is returned for the only tenant (your account) with the static value `"client_id":null`.
 * `split.clients.applications`: main statistics on each [application](../user-guides/settings/applications.md).
 Parameters that are not included into this section returns the statistics on all applications.

 The data of all counters is accumulated from the moment NGINX is started.
-If Wallarm has been installed in a ready-made infrastructure with NGINX, the NGINX server must be restarted to start Wallarm.
+If Wallarm has been installed in a ready-made infrastructure with NGINX, the NGINX server must be restarted to start statistics collection.